panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 Evaluating the performance of the model by tweaking the attributes for the NMT model to give maximum performance using the training dataset generated in the previous stages.
 - Grid Search [<span style="color:green"> Done </span>] -The corresponding chart is as follows: [Grid Search](static/GridSearch/GridSearch.html)
-    - The best results were obtained were:
+    - The best results obtained were:
         - BLEU = ~93
         - Accuracy = 63
     - Details results can be found in the blog: [https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html](https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html)
 - Discussion with the mentors. [<span style="color:green"> Done </span>]
     - Most of the experiments were done on Eukaryotes.
-The grid search was done on the hyperparameters of the model and not the embeddings used.
+The grid search was done on the hyperparameters of the model as well as some embeddings.
     - On using embeddings a boost in performance was observed the best results above incooperated those experiments too.
     - We then started working on other ontologies too, namely *Person*.
 The results were interesting and can be found at: [https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html](https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html)
 - Code cleanup (BUFFER) [<span style="color:orange"> Completed in stage 7 </span>]